10 Mar Visiting London: A Cheat Sheet

 I’ve covered much of this in my Phoning Home post but have a picked up a few tips and tricks since then.

 Ok, so you’re bringing your phone.
 That’s a given.
 If you’re on T-Mobile, you should be in great shape to travel already.
 Sprint appears to have a similar program.
 The data connection on these plans will be slower than you’re used to, but useable especially for phone calls, texts, and emails.
 Maps, for example, may load slowly.
 (Check out offline Google Maps).
-Normal phone calls to the US will cost $$, and calls to the UK will be expensive.
+Normal phone calls to the US will be expensive, and calls to the UK even moreso.
 If you’re on another carrier, you need to decide how badly you need to be accessible via your US number (this means phone calls and SMS text messages – be mindful of things like two-factor authentication via SMS, as well).

 If none of this makes sense, keep your phone on airline mode for the duration of your trip and enable only wifi.
 Finding free hotspots can sometimes be tricky; the best advice I can give here is to find a McDonald’s, as they usually offer free wifi.

-The better alternative is to buy a Pay as You Go (PAYG) SIM card at a London cell phone shop or at the grocery store – seriously, it’s really easy.
+The better alternative is to buy a Pay as You Go (PAYG) SIM card at a London cell phone shop or at the grocery store – seriously, it’s really cheap and easy.

 The catch here is in order to swap the SIM cards, your phone must be unlocked.
 This means you could use it at, say Verizon or AT&T or T-Mobile.
 Some phones purchased directly from the carriers are locked (AT&T, for example, has steps to unlock a phone purchased from them).